GoogleCloudPlatform/community/tutorials/data-science-preprocessing/index.md

 ### Create a `Source` for JSON objects

-Apache Beam provides certain `Source` objects that can read entries from a file and emit them, but unfortunately does not provide one for json objects.
+Apache Beam provides certain `Source` objects that can read entries from a file and emit them one by one, but unfortunately does not provide one for json objects.
 So you'll need to define one.
-From [the documentation][filebasedsource], you must define a subclass of `FileBasedSource` that implements the method `read_records`:
+To do this, [the documentation][filebasedsource] says you must define a subclass of `FileBasedSource` that implements the method `read_records`:

 [embedmd]:# (clean.py /class JsonFileSource/ /^# end JsonFileSource/)
 ```py